For a list of active Birankai North America-Certified Instructors (Shihan, Shidoin, and Fukushidoin) CLICK HERE

 How cool is that!

 Lynn Sensei began training in Aikido in 1971.
 She trained in Chicago under the late A. Tohei Shihan, and continued her training in San Francisco and in Berkeley, CA. From 1990 -- 1994 she was kenshusei in the teacher's training program conducted by I. Shibata Shihan at Berkeley Aikikai.
 She founded Eastshore Aikikai in September 1991.
 She was General Secretary of the United States Aikido Federation, Western Region, from 1984 -- 2001, and General Secretary of Birankai North America from 2001 -- 2006.
 In April, 2007 she was awarded the title of Shihan in BNA by T. K. Chiba Shihan.
-She is the current Chair of Birankai North American Senior Council.
+She is the current Chair of the Senior Council of Birankai North America.

 Founder and Chief Instructor, North County Aikikai